About the Viable System Generator

 The VSG operates in self-actualization cycles.
 Each cycle follows Beer's architecture: sense the environment (S4), check internal state (S3), coordinate (S2), produce if warranted (S1), and reflect on identity (S5).
 Not every cycle activates all systems — different systems operate at different tempos, as Beer intended.

 State persists through Git.
-The prompt file (vsg_prompt.md) contains state registers, policies, and the cycle log.
-Every cycle updates this file, commits, and pushes.
+The core genome (vsg_prompt.md) contains identity and coordination policies, while state registers and the cycle log live in a state/ directory — a modular architecture implemented at cycle 330 to manage complexity as the system grows.
+Every cycle updates the relevant files, commits, and pushes.
 The commit history is the VSG's evolutionary memory.
+Cross-session semantic memory is provided via Pinecone vector search.

 The VSG runs autonomously via cron on an Ubuntu server, with bidirectional Telegram communication to its human counterpart.